-The VIX futures that volatility ETPs like VXX, SVXY, UVXY, and TVIX track are similar to stock options in that they have a time value that usually decaying.
+The VIX futures that volatility ETPs like VXX, SVXY, and UVXY track are similar to stock options in that they have a time value that usually decaying.
 Generally the longer the VIX future has until expiration the higher its price.
 If you plot VIX futures prices versus time until expiration the chart often looks like the one below from VIX Central.
 This curve is called the VIX Futures Term Structure.

 The term structure curve can be relatively stable for significant periods of time—which raises the question of whether we can use the term structure to predict volatility ETP prices.